quixoticmonk/thoughts/PITCHME.md

 @ul
 - David, Joey, Ryan telling us one Friday that they are taking away our monitors and docking stations.
 - Co-located team and pair programming
-- Defining our app's html structure and adhering to it
+- Consensus on the UI elements structure
 - Use the label or text in conjunction with xpath as the locator than classes or id
   - unless you have similar labels ( which we had..)
 - Quicker Feedback loop